dials/dials/doc/sphinx/multi_crystal_analysis.rst

 carrier for the globally refined unit cell!

-Following refinement we integrate the data in a very quick and dirty way, simply to get an MTZ file as quickly as possible.
+Following refinement we integrate the data in a very quick and dirty way, simply to get an MTZ file as fast as possible.
 This is a terrible way to integrate data usually!::

   dials.integrate refined_experiments.json indexed.pickle intensity.algorithm=sum prediction.dmin=3 prediction.dmax=8